decsys/decsys/app/Decsys/README.md

        - Optionally pass server urls argument to specify a port, otherwise `5000` will be used.
          - e.g. `dotnet decsys.dll --server.urls http://0.0.0.0:80`
   1. Open a web browser and navigate to `localhost`

+## Running as a service

+When hosting Decsys on a remote server, you may want to install it as a service, if you don't put it behind a reverse proxy.

+For Windows, we recommend using [NSSM](https://nssm.cc/) to do so.

 ### Troubleshooting